fossabot/assp-plus-kodier-client-fossa/README.md

-# assp-plus-kodier-client-fossa
-FOSSA Licence Scan
+# FOSSA Licence Scan

+Goal: Scan licences and check conflicts
+This Repo only contains this README.md and package.json